Share On

 Ear tags are not a form of identification we recommend for sanctuaries because they are an invasive form of identification that causes pain, and there are other pain-free ways for caregivers to reliably identify residents.
 Additionally, ear tags perpetuate the notion that farmed animals are numbers rather than individuals.
 But what if a new cow arrives with an ear tag?
 Should it be left in?
 Unfortunately, this is not an easy question for us to answer.
 We recommend familiarizing yourself with the regulations in your region and consulting with your veterinarian and legal counsel for guidance.
 In most cases, it is considered unlawful to remove official ear tags, though some sanctuaries understand this and choose to do so anyway.
 Non-official ear tags are typically fine to remove (though we do recommend saving these and keeping them with the individual’s record).

 It’s important to understand the possible ramifications of removing ear tags for the resident and your organization if it is discovered that official tags have been removed or if a resident escapes and is picked up by another individual, such as a farmer.
 Sometimes, an official ear tag is the only way to prove that the individual is free from certain diseases, and lacking this proof could put the individual (and those they have come into contact with) at risk of government control efforts.
-Additionally, if the individual is to be adopted out of your region, official identification will likely be necessary as part of transport across state lines, so removal may mean they need to be retagged later on (though an official microchip may be a suitable alternative).
+Additionally, if the individual is to be adopted out of your region, official identification will likely be necessary as part of transport across state lines, so removal may mean they need to be retagged later on.
 Ear tags are also one of the more broadly recognized and more obvious ways of showing “ownership” of farmed animal species such as cows.
 While this is one of the reasons sanctuaries may be opposed to the practice of keeping ear tags in, there may also be a situation where the presence of an ear tag makes it easier to prove “ownership” of a resident who gets loose.
 While microchips can also be used as proof of “ownership,” not everyone who finds a stray cow is going to consider the possibility of them being microchipped, meaning a loose resident may be assumed to be “owner-less” if they do not have an ear tag.

-If an individual with an official ear tag develops an infection in the area of the tag and your veterinarian deems the tag must be removed, they can advise you on how to best proceed (which may require the tag be replaced and that the appropriate agency be notified).
-Like many farmed animal sanctuaries, we are strongly against the practice of ear tagging and recognize the important symbolism of ear tag removal once the individual has found sanctuary, but we also believe it is important that sanctuaries fully understand the potential risks involved when it comes to removal of official identification.
+If an individual with an official ear tag develops an infection in the area of the tag and your veterinarian deems the tag must be removed, they can advise you on how to best proceed (which may require the tag to be replaced and that the appropriate agency be notified).
+Like many farmed animal sanctuaries, we are strongly against the practice of ear tagging and recognize the important symbolism of ear tag removal once the individual has found sanctuary, but we also believe it is important that sanctuaries fully understand the potential risks involved when it comes to the removal of official identification.
 Seek legal counsel so that you fully understand the potential risks involved and have a plan in place should you find yourself in legal trouble.

-In instances where ear tags must be left in, it is important that sanctuaries continue to differentiate themselves from exploitative settings.
+In instances where ear tags must be left in, sanctuaries must continue to differentiate themselves from exploitative settings.
 All residents should be named, and their names should be the primary way in which they are referred to and communicated about.
 When talking with guests or sharing stories online, explaining why a certain resident has an ear tag and making a point of stressing that their ear tag is not who they are, can go a long way in both educating the public about how farmed animals are treated and how sanctuaries are different.

-Prioritizing An Intake Evaluation
+Prioritize An Intake Evaluation

 • Mobility Or Joint Issues – You should assess the cow’s mobility by watching them walk and looking for any abnormalities in their gait or shifting of weight when standing.
 When checking their legs, pay extra attention to their joints, looking for any swelling and listening for crepitus (popping or crunching).
 If safe to do so, you can feel the joint for heat as well.
 Mobility and joint issues should be evaluated by a veterinarian to determine the cause and appropriate treatment plan.